paul-shannon/jupyter-widget-demos/README.md

 I found these to be rather large and (for me at the time) rather confusing.
-These are big, rich widgets, worth emulating, but perhaps not the easiest examples for a novice widget programmer to learn form:
+These are big, rich widgets, worth emulating, but perhaps not the easiest examples for a novice widget programmer to learn from:

   - ipyleaflet:  500 lines of python, 800 lines of javascript
   - pqplot: 4300 lines of python, 15000 lines of javascript